-Delirium is a clinical state characterized by an acute change in a person’s mental status.
+Delirium is a change in mental status.
 It usually comes on quickly, over hours or days.
-It is marked by extreme, fluctuating changes, including:
+Delirium is marked by extreme, fluctuating changes, including:

 Changes in perception and sensation